Jahia/jahia-scriptrunner/README.md

     ./jahia-scriptrunner-debug.sh -d /Users/loom/java/packages/Ent-Jahia_xCM_v6.6.1.6/tomcat/webapps/ROOT/ -x statement="select * from jahia_contenthistory",csvOutput=test.csv,csvSeparatorChar=";" sqlExecute.groovy

-Be careful when using the script options to always put double-quotes around the satement and the separator char to make sure it doesn't get interpreted wrong.
+Be careful when using the script options to always put double-quotes around the statement and the separator char to make sure it doesn't get interpreted wrong.

 A script in detail